Predicting Network Controllability Robustness: A Convolutional Neural Network Approach

-In the literature, the measure of the network controllability is quantified by the number of external controllers needed to recover or to retain the controllability after the occurrence of a malicious attack.
+In the literature, the measure of network controllability is quantified by the number of external controllers needed to recover or to retain the controllability after the occurrence of a malicious attack.
 The measure of the network controllability robustness is quantified by a sequence of values that record the remaining controllability of the network after a sequence of attacks.
 Usually, the controllability robustness is determined by attack simulation, which however is computationally time consuming.
 In this paper, a method to predict the controllability robustness using a CNN is proposed, based on the observations that there is no clear correlation between the topological features and the controllability robustness of a network, and the CNN technique has been successful in image processing without human intervention while a network adjacency matrix can be represented as a gray-scale image.
 Specifically, for a given adjacency matrix with 0-1 elements, representing an unweighted network, it is first converted to a black-white image; while for a weighted network with real-valued elements in the adjacency matrix, a gray-scale image is plotted.
 Examples of the converted images for both weighted and unweighted images are shown in Fig. \ref{fig:fig_im}, where different network topologies show distinguished patterns.
 The resulting images are then processed (for either training or testing) by a CNN, where the input is the raw image (adjacency matrix) and the output is referred to as a \textit{controllability curve} against the probability of attacks.